devgetting/react-init/README.md

 These libraries are required to start with React development (obviously 😜).

+  ### About Create React App CLI
+  This library is not supported into CRA projects, due decorator structure is an experimental proposal and it may change in the future.
+But don't worry, if this change in the future, we'll fix it 🥲.

+  If you want to see more about why CRA is not accepting this structure, see [Can I Use Decorators?](https://create-react-app.dev/docs/can-i-use-decorators/)

 #### Installing @devgetting/react-init via `npm`
 ```bash
   npm install @devgetting/react-init